Are you wondering how to pack for a move?

 If you choose to use old boxes, ensure they are strong enough to hold your belongings and are clean.

-You don’t want to realise at the last moment it’s not strong enough and be short on boxes.
+Don’t skimp on packing material as you don’t want to realise it’s not strong enough at the last moment and be short on boxes.

 Get all of your packing supplies as early as you can to reduce your stress during this transition period and eliminate additional trips searching for an extra box or two.